Cheslie Kryst

-Cheslie Corrinne Kryst (/krɪst/ KREEST; April 28, 1991 – January 30, 2022) was an American television correspondent, model, and beauty pageant titleholder.
+Cheslie Corrinne Kryst (/krɪst/; April 28, 1991 – January 30, 2022) was an American television correspondent, model, and beauty pageant titleholder.
 She was also an attorney and a correspondent for the TV show Extra from October 2019 until her death.
 For her work on Extra, she was nominated for two Daytime Emmy Awards.
 As Miss USA 2019, Kryst represented the United States at Miss Universe 2019, where she placed in the Top 10.
 She was the third woman from North Carolina to win Miss USA.

 Early life and education

 Cheslie Corrinne Kryst was born on April 28, 1991, in Jackson, Michigan, to an African-American mother and a Polish-American father.
 She had four brothers and a sister.
 Her mother, April Simpkins, competed in pageantry and was crowned Mrs. North Carolina US when Kryst was a child.
 The family moved from Michigan to Charlotte, North Carolina, when Kryst was young, and later settled in Rock Hill, South Carolina, where Kryst attended Northwestern High School.
 The family later moved to Fort Mill, South Carolina, with Kryst transferring to Fort Mill High School, and graduating in 2009; both cities are suburbs in the Charlotte metropolitan area.

 After high school, Kryst moved to Columbia, South Carolina, and attended the Honors College at the University of South Carolina.
 She graduated cum laude from the Darla Moore School of Business with a degree in marketing and human resource management in 2013.
 She was also a member of the Alpha Lambda Delta honor society, Gamecocks women's track and field team, and the mock trial.

 After finishing her undergraduate degree, Kryst enrolled in Wake Forest University School of Law in Winston-Salem, North Carolina, graduating with a Juris Doctor and Master of Business Administration in 2017.